 When considering an Industrial and Instrumentation Technology School, it’s important to ensure that you’re comfortable with not only the course material but also the future job prospects.
 Instrumentation Engineering covers a wide range of subfields, including Instrumentation Technology and Industrial Maintenance.
-Getting the right education through an Industrial Maintenance School in Baton Rouge will mean that your future job prospects will be bright, and also that you’ll need to decide where your passion and interest is.
+Getting the right education through an Industrial Maintenance School in Baton Rouge will mean that your future job prospects will be bright, and also that you’ll need to decide where your passion and interest are.

 Here are just some of the career paths that could result from training at an I & E Technician School.